by-tezov/tuucho/mkdocs/docs/object-definition/form-validator.md

 Each validator object must include:

 - `type`: the validation type (e.g., `"string-not-null"`, `"string-min-value"`, `"string-email"`, etc.)
-- `id-message-error`: a reference to the error message shown when validation fails.
+- `message-error-id`: a reference to the error message shown when validation fails.
 This must be an ID pointing to a message defined in the content section.
 It is context-dependent—refer to the desired component's documentation for more details.
 - Additional keys may be required depending on the `type` (e.g., `value` for min/max validators).

 Example: